o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 #### Process

 The `ProcessScheduler` manages the entire lifecycle of the processes requested to be launched, including all communication with the operating system to invoke, track and terminate processes (as needed).
 As the state of each process changes, the appropriate callback is called (if provided by the client) with the final end of life callback containing any accumulated standard output/error if the process was instructed to route it to the client.
-The client returns a value to the `ProcessScheduler` to determine whether it should continue operating or shutdown.
+The client returns a value to the `ProcessScheduler` to determine whether it should continue operating or shut down.

 #### Outputs